 Music education curriculum components not only support music development but are naturally supportive tools for social and emotional learning in early childhood.
 Developmentally appropriate, participatory, group, and dyad music and movement activities have special characteristics that can support young children as they develop socially and emotionally, and also support social competence and reduce stress.

-In this edWebinar, Dr. Lili M. Levinowitz will review the important dimensions of social and emotional development and share some early research on the impact the COVID-19 pandemic has had on young children’s social and emotional learning.
-She will then demonstrate fun and accessible music activities that support a range of social and emotional skills, such as cooperation, prosocial skills, and self-regulation, which all contribute to social competence and positive group process in the preschool classroom.
-Attendees will also gain strategies for extending the music making—and therefore the developmental benefits—to the home.
+In this edWebinar, Dr. Lili M. Levinowitz reviews the important dimensions of social and emotional development and share some early research on the impact the COVID-19 pandemic has had on young children’s social and emotional learning.
+She then demonstrates fun and accessible music activities that support a range of social and emotional skills, such as cooperation, prosocial skills, and self-regulation, which all contribute to social competence and positive group process in the preschool classroom.
+Attendees also gain strategies for extending the music making—and therefore the developmental benefits—to the home.

 About the Presenter